Teachers in New York could gain right to ask courts to strip guns from troubled students

 "This bill, if it passes, would be the first bill in the United States of America to give a teacher this recourse and this solution," Cuomo said at a news conference in Manhattan.

-The measure comes amid the surge in school shootings across the nation and as gun-control advocates press for stronger laws in state and in Washington.
+The measure comes amid the surge in school shootings across the nation and as gun-control advocates press for stronger laws in New York and in Washington, D.C.

 But the bill faces an uphill battle in the Republican-led Senate with just two weeks left in this year's legislative session.

-New York prohibits the purchase of firearms by anyone under 18, but for students younger, the measure could allow a judge to order a family to take additional steps to keep the guns away from their children, Cuomo said.
+New York prohibits the purchase of firearms by anyone younger than 18, but for students who are younger, the measure could allow a judge to order a family to take additional steps to keep the guns away from their children, Cuomo said.

 "If you have a young person in a home with guns in it, a judge could limit the access to those guns in the house," Cuomo explained.